dimitreOliveira/bert-as-a-service_TFX/README.md

 ---

-#### Pipeline description `TODO`
+#### Pipeline description

 <img src="https://github.com/dimitreOliveira/bert-as-a-service_TFX/blob/main/Assets/tfx_diagram.png?raw=true" width="1000" height="300">

 The end-to-end [TFX](https://www.tensorflow.org/tfx) pipeline will cover most of the main areas of a machine learning solution, from data ingestion and validation to model training and serving, those steps are further described below, this repository also aims to provide different options for managing the pipeline, this will be done using orchestrators, the orchestrators covered will be [AirFlow](https://airflow.apache.org/), [KubeFlow](https://www.kubeflow.org/) and an interactive option that can be used at Google Colab for demonstration purposes.

-- ExampleGen is the initial input component of a pipeline that ingests and optionally splits the input dataset.
+- `ExampleGen` is the initial input component of a pipeline that ingests and optionally splits the input dataset.
+  - `TODO` add description
-- StatisticsGen calculates statistics for the dataset.
+- `StatisticsGen` calculates statistics for the dataset.
+  - `TODO` add description
-- SchemaGen examines the statistics and creates a data schema.
+- `SchemaGen` examines the statistics and creates a data schema.
+  - `TODO` add description
-- ExampleValidator looks for anomalies and missing values in the dataset.
+- `ExampleValidator` looks for anomalies and missing values in the dataset.
+  - `TODO` add description
-- Transform performs feature engineering on the dataset.
+- `Transform` performs feature engineering on the dataset.
+  - `TODO` add description
-- Trainer trains the model.
+- `Trainer` trains the model.
+  - `TODO` add description
-- Tuner tunes the hyperparameters of the model.
+- `Tuner` tunes the hyperparameters of the model.
+  - `TODO` add description
-- Evaluator performs deep analysis of the training results and helps you validate your exported models, ensuring that they are "good enough" to be pushed to production.
+- `Evaluator` performs deep analysis of the training results and helps you validate your exported models, ensuring that they are "good enough" to be pushed to production.
+  - `TODO` add description
-- InfraValidator checks the model is actually servable from the infrastructure, and prevents bad model from being pushed.
+- `InfraValidator` checks the model is actually servable from the infrastructure, and prevents bad model from being pushed.
+  - `TODO` add description
-- Pusher deploys the model on a serving infrastructure.
+- `Pusher` deploys the model on a serving infrastructure.
+  - `TODO` add description

 ---